 - Voting decisions on stocks are delegated to the investment manager of the pooled fund.
-Where this is SEI, SEI has pooled the holdings in their funds with other investors and employed a specialist ESG provider for voting and engagement services.
-The Fiduciary Manager was a signatory to the 2010 UK Stewardship Code issued by the Financial Reporting Council and is now in the process of becoming a signatory to the 2020 Stewardship Code.
+Where this is SEI, SEI has pooled the holdings in its funds with other investors and employed a specialist ESG provider for voting and engagement services.
+The Fiduciary Manager is a signatory to the 2020 UK Stewardship Code.
 The Fiduciary Manager will report on voting and engagement activity to the Trustees on a periodic basis together with its adherence to the UK Stewardship Code. - SEI, or the investment manager of a third party pooled fund, has full discretion for undertaking engagement activities in respect of the investments: - (a) with relevant persons (which term includes (but is not limited to) an issuer of debt or equity, an investment manager, another stakeholder or another holder of debt or equity); - (b) about relevant matters including (but not limited to) matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance.
 Under the Investment Regulations the Trustees must document the methods by which and the circumstances under which the Trustees monitor and engage with the relevant persons about relevant matters.
 The Trustees have delegated the responsibility for such monitoring and engagement to SEI.